 In addition, female genital mutilation/cutting (FGM/C) is a common practice in some areas of the world, predominantly in Africa.
 In a Ghanaian study, the overall prevalence was 11.7%, but FGM/C trends varied significantly by region [281].
 It is estimated that between 100 and 140 million girls and women in the world have experienced FGM/C [244].
 A study conducted in Mali, in western Africa, almost three-quarters of the women with daughters had at least one daughter who had FGM/C [357].
-Women who never read a newspaper or magazine were twice as likely to have a daughter who experienced FGM/C compared with those who read a newspaper/magazine at least once per week.
+Women who never read a newspaper or magazine were twice as likely to have a daughter who read a newspaper/magazine at least once per week.